l1h3r/ptab/IMPLEMENTATION.md

 └─────────────────────────────────────────────────────────────────┘
 ```

-The table is split into two sections:
+The table splits into two sections:

-- **Volatile**: Counters that change during operation.
-These are grouped
-  together and cache-padded to isolate them from the read-only data.
+- **Volatile**: Counters modified during operations.
+Grouped together and cache-padded to isolate from read-only data.

-- **ReadOnly**: The actual storage arrays.
-Despite the name, individual
-  slots are modified atomically, but the arrays themselves are allocated
-  once and never resized.
+- **ReadOnly**: The storage arrays.
+Despite the name, individual slots are modified atomically, but the arrays themselves are allocated once and never resized.

 ## Index Structure

-Indices in `ptab` come in three forms that encode the same information
+Indices come in three forms encoding the same information differently:
-differently:

-### Detached Index
+### `Detached` Index

 The public-facing index type.
-It encodes both a slot identifier and a
-generational component in a single `usize`.
-The bit layout interleaves
-these components to enable efficient conversion to concrete indices.
+Encodes both a slot identifier and a generational component in a single `usize`.
+The bit layout interleaves these components to enable efficient conversion to concrete indices.

-### Abstract Index
+### `Abstract` Index

 A sequential counter representing allocation order.
-Abstract index 0 is
-the first allocation, 1 is the second, and so on.
-When a slot is freed
-and reallocated, it receives a new abstract index (the old index plus
-the table capacity), incrementing its generation.
+Abstract index 0 is the first allocation, 1 the second, and so on.
+When a slot is freed and reallocated, it receives a new abstract index (old index plus capacity), incrementing its generation.

-### Concrete Index
+### `Concrete` Index

-The actual offset into the storage arrays.
-Multiple abstract indices map
-to the same concrete index (they differ only in generation).
-The mapping
-from abstract to concrete is designed to distribute consecutive
-allocations across cache lines.
+The actual offset into storage arrays.
+Multiple abstract indices map to the same concrete index (differing only in generation).
+The mapping from abstract to concrete distributes consecutive allocations across cache lines.

 ### Index Conversions